Ghanaati: Racing career

 Ghanaati began her racing career on the Polytrack surface at Kempton Park in the autumn of 2008.
 On her debut in September, she started slowly before finishing third in a seven furlong maiden race.
 Five weeks later, racing over the same course and distance, Ghanaati started 4/6 favourite for a similar event.
 After starting slowly again, she recovered to take the lead in the straight and drew clear to win very easily by six lengths.

-Ghanaati did not race as a three-year-old before contesting the 1000 Guineas over the Rowley Mile at Newmarket on 3 May.
+She did not race as a three-year-old before contesting the 1000 Guineas over the Rowley Mile at Newmarket on 3 May.
 She was not considered a major contender and started at odds of 20/1 in a field fourteen fillies with Rainbow View being made the 8/11 favourite.
 Richard Hills positioned the filly among the leaders from the start before going to the front in the final quarter mile.
 Ghanaati quickly went clear and was not seriously challenged, winning by one and a half lengths from the Irish-trained Cuis Ghaire.
 The previously unbeaten Rainbow View finished fifth, with her connections claiming that she was unsuited by the exceptionally firm ground.
 The winning time of 1:34.22 was a record for the race and was 1.66 seconds faster than that recorded by Sea the Stars in the 2000 Guineas over the same course and distance the previous day.
 Shortly after the race Barry Hills became seriously ill with blood poisoning and the day-to-day supervision of Ghanaati's training was taken on by his son Charlie Hills.